 In the managed care context, Ashley has represented providers and health insurance companies in high-stakes, complex commercial arbitrations before the American Arbitration Association (AAA) and the American Health Lawyers Association (AHLA) ADR Service.
 Ashley also partners with out-of-state counsel as local counsel in a variety of cases pending in Florida federal and state courts.

-A contributor to Buchanan’s corporate litigation blog and an active member of the ABA’s Class Action and Derivative Suits Committee, Ashley has authored numerous articles regarding hot topics and trends in class action litigation, federal court practice, and eDiscovery issues.
+An active member of the ABA’s Class Action and Derivative Suits Committee, Ashley has authored numerous articles regarding hot topics and trends in class action litigation, federal court practice, and eDiscovery issues.

 Ashley’s litigation experience includes: